 I have an iPhone, so I moved the Photos picture app off my home screen entirely.
 (If you have an Android, say goodbye to “Gallery” or whatever.)

 Any time I want to edit, delete, or share photos FROM MY PHONE, I open the Google Photos App.
-No more iPhoto app.
+No more Apple Photos app.
 This took some getting used to, but now, it’s second nature.

 The reason this is awesome and will save you tons of time and hassle is that any edit you make or any pictures you delete in the Google Photos PHONE application will be automatically updated or deleted in your backed up computer version.

 No more uploading your phone photos to your computer in order to manage them.
-You can now just login to your Google Photos account from any computer anywhere at any time and see all the pictures from your phone.
+You can now just login to your Google Photos account from any computer anywhere at any time and see all the pictures from any mobile device.

 If I take a few pictures of my kids in a row, I try to go through them and delete all the crappy ones (from the Google Photos app) as soon as possible.